-Platform: Office 365
+- Platform: Office 365

 - Bypassed Email Security: Proofpoint

 The attacker claims that the government will administer a $600 relief fund to citizens who fill out the indicated form.
-The “click here” hypertext redirects the recipient to a webpage controlled by the attackers by mimicking a New York state government page which asks for sensitive information such as name, address, date of birth, social security number, and driver’s license number.
+The “click here” hypertext redirects the recipient to a webpage controlled by the attackers and mimics a New York state government page that asks for sensitive information such as name, address, date of birth, social security number, and driver’s license number.

 The email contains an embedded link that should supposedly lead to a NY.GOV site, but actually points to "https://thesender[.]org/fjc4".
 After clicking on the hypertext, the link redirects to “bo2.cloudns.cl/NYU/cnf[.]php”, a phishing page posing as a legitimate government website.
 Although this landing page displays the official New York state government logo, the URL is not associated with the New York Department of Labor.
 Instead, it is a trap for users to release valuable information in the pursuit of their promised COVID-19 relief fund.

 Because this email is offering $600 in relief funds to those who might be suffering from financial hardship, the recipient is incentivized to act quickly in order to claim this offer.
-Additionally, by impersonating an official government entity the email creates an air of authority and may seem more legitimate to the recipient.
-This would motivate the recipient to engage without delay.
+Additionally, by impersonating an official government entity, the email creates an air of authority and may seem more legitimate to the recipient, motivating the recipient to engage without delay.
 Americans have already received pandemic stimulus checks from the government, so a recipient of this email may truly believe that the government is offering additional relief as the pandemic continues.

-Convincing email and landing page: The attacker employs the official logos of the New York state government in both the email and the fake form, creating a credible impression of a legitimate government entity.
+In an additional effort to appear legitimate, the attacker employs the official logos of the New York state government in both the email and the fake form, creating a credible impression of a legitimate government entity.